danlkv/tgflow/README.md

 - cliAPI

 ### cliAPI
-this stuff is super useful: you can emulate the bot right in cli!
+this stuff is super useful: you can emulate the bot right in your terminal!

 Just try it, or check out the examples.
-To "press" a button hit \_N  where N - number of button
+To "press" a button hit _N  where N - number of button

 And you can test the bot in one command using pipes!
 Gess what this command does?